Research

 Can I change the engagement model when the collaboration is already started?

-How outstuffing differ from the mentioned engagement models?
+How do outstuffing differ from the mentioned engagement models?

 Outsourcing or outstaffing – that is always a hard decision for the clients.
 The main difference is that the client pays for the full delivery of the project in the outsourcing model and the outstaffing means that the client pays for the employees.